instructlab/instructlab/README.md

 ## 📬 Contributing

-Check out our [contributing](CONTRIBUTING/CONTRIBUTING.md) guide to learn how to contribute to the InstructLab CLI.
+Check out our [contributing](CONTRIBUTING/CONTRIBUTING.md) guide to learn how to contribute.